Your shopping cart is currently empty.

 What is biochar?

-Biochar is made from plant material such as wood or straw.
-Unlike conventional combustion, the material is not burned with flames, but rather in a special process called pyrolysis.
-The unique feature of pyrolysis is the combination of extremely high temperatures (400 to 700 °C) with little to no oxygen.
-The organic matter chars slowly and evenly.
-The result is a homogeneous, finely porous, and carbonized material with a very high carbon content and an enormous internal surface area.
+Biochar is produced from plant material such as wood or straw.
+Unlike conventional combustion, the material is not burned with a flame, but rather in a special process called pyrolysis.
+The unique aspect of pyrolysis is the combination of extremely high temperatures (400 to 700 °C) with little to no oxygen.
+The organic matter carbonizes slowly and evenly.
+This results in a homogeneous, finely porous, and carbonized material with a very high carbon content and an enormous internal surface area.

-In contrast to charcoal, biochar does not serve as a fuel, but as a soil improver and as a long-term carbon store, which also makes it interesting from a climate policy perspective.
+Unlike barbecue charcoal, biochar is not used as fuel, but as a soil improver and long-term carbon sink.
+This also makes it interesting from a climate policy perspective.

 What can biochar do?

-According to a study by the Swiss research institute Agroscope (2021), biochar has the following effects on the soil:
+According to Study by the Swiss research institute Agroscope (2021) biochar can have the following effects on the soil:

 - promotes root growth